“Nothing ever becomes real till it is experienced.” ―John Keats

 In fact, he added, some marketers became so focused on bottom-of-the-funnel best practices that drive short-term conversion behavior that they sacrificed the practices that help to drive ongoing engagement and build longer-term brand equity.
 This will change in 2019, as more companies make customer experience a priority, he said.

-“We did some research earlier this year on the integration of data and creativity to drive business growth,” Heller told CMO by Adobe.
+“We did some research earlier this year on the integration of data and creativity to drive business growth,” Heller told CMO.com.
 “And one of the things that came out of that study was that companies that integrate data and creativity in their day-to-day practices actually drive two times the growth of companies that have those capabilities but manage them separately.”

 The McKinsey research also found that many of the companies looking to integrate the two disciplines are on the hunt to hire “whole-brained talent,” who are both left- and right-brained.
 In other words, 2019 may very well be the year of the data-driven creative.